MY OCTOPUS TEACHER’S EXTRAORDINARY WORLD

 Craig has become a leading naturalist in kelp forest ecology and developed the world’s first documented form of underwater tracking.
 Diving without wetsuits in the icy waters, both Ross and Craig discovered how immersion in the cold generated new reserves of energy for their minds and bodies, and how curious forest creatures became more receptive to them.

-Sea Change is being published by HMH in the USA as Underwater Wild in the Fall of 2021, and includes a new introduction by Jane Goodall.
-Further editions are being published in Germany, China, Korea and Australia.
+Sea Change was published by Harper Collins in the USA as Underwater Wild in the Fall of 2021, and includes a new introduction by Jane Goodall.
+Further editions have been published in Germany, China, Korea and Australia.

-We are currently working on a few new book projects, including a children’s book to be published in North America by HMH in the fall of 2022.
+We are currently working on a few new book projects, including a children’s book to be published in North America by Harper Collins in the fall of 2022.